Getting Started with Sphinx, MySQL and SphinxConnector.NET

 - sql_port: The port of the MySQL server

-Now open a command line/terminal window and switch to the directory where the indexer executable resides.
+Now open a command line or PowerShell window and switch to the directory where the indexer executable resides.
 To create the index type indexer.exe sakila and hit enter.
 The indexer will pull the data from the MySQL server and create the index files.
 You should now see output similar to this:

 You also need to add the following using directive:

-What the code does is this: First, create an instance of the SphinxClient class, the is the main class used to access Sphinx.
+What the code does is this: First, create an instance of the SphinxClient class, which provides access to Sphinx via the native API (the other possible API being SphinxQL).
 Next, we use the Query() method to search for documents which contain the word "room" in all fields that were setup for full-text search.
 In our example that is the title and the description field.
 We also specify that we only want to search through index with the name "sakila" (we've setup only one index, so the result would be the same if didn't specify any name).
 Query() returns an instance of the SphinxSearchResult class which hold information about the documents which match our query.
 Last, we just output the ids and the weight of the matched document.

 In many cases we don't just want to perform a full-text search, but rather filter our results based on other criteria.
 In our example video rental store, we might want to search only for films within a certain price range or only films with a certain actor.
 If you look at the configuration for our index, you'll see that we added quite a few attributes to the index, including the rental rate and the actors.
 We'll now setup filters based on these two attributes.

-To specify a filter for a query, SphinxConnector.NET provides the methods SetFilter and SetFilterRange.
+To specify a filter for a query, the SphinxClient class provides the methods SetFilter and SetFilterRange.
 We'll now add a filter on the rental rate attribute to our example:

 sphinxClient.SearchOptions.SetFilterRange<Sphinxfloat>("rental_rate", 0, 0.5f);